wobsoriano/vuetify-sonner/README.md

 ## Customization

-Behind the scenes, the toast component use Vuetify [Cards](https://vuetifyjs.com/en/components/cards/) since the snackbar component has it's own overlay logic.
+Behind the scenes, the toast component uses Vuetify [Cards](https://vuetifyjs.com/en/components/cards/), as the snackbar component has its own overlay logic.

 ### Position